Sandeepdharnia/Final_project-CM3070-UOL/README.md

 ## Features

 - **Data Collection**: We gather historical stock data, including prices, trading volume, and other relevant features, from Yahoo Finance.
-- **Machine Learning Models**: We implement and fine-tune different machine learning algorithms, including Linear Regression, ANN wtih time series models(LSTM and Dense 3 layers (4 neurons, 100 neurons, 1 neurons), Support Vector machines with Regression to predict stock trends.
+- **Machine Learning Models**: We implement and fine-tune different machine learning algorithms, including Linear Regression, ANN with time series models(LSTM and Dense 3 layers (4 neurons, 100 neurons, 1 neurons), Support Vector machines with Regression to predict stock trends.
 - **Model Evaluation**: We assess model performance using metrics like MSE	RMSE	MAE	R2 as well as visualizations.

 ## License